alxndr/blog/_posts/2015-04-25-only-show-master-branch-status-in-CI-status-feeds-for-eg-CC-Menu.md

 ---
-title: only show master branch status in CI status feeds (for e.g. CCMenu)
+title: only show single branch status in CI status feeds
-tags: [build status, ccmenu, travis ci, circle ci, xml feed]
+tags: [CI, TDD]
 ---

 [CCMenu](http://ccmenu.org/) is a neat little menu icon which shows the build status of your projects [on Travis CI](http://docs.travis-ci.com/user/cc-menu/), [CircleCI](https://circleci.com/docs/polling-project-status), or many other automated build services.